julai1433/kindleThis/README.md

     - local_library_path= The absolut path to the Library directory, inn my case it is the project root + "/Library/"
 - Install decouple and unicode with pip; individually or running pip install -r requirements.txt.

+##
+At the moment, this bot uses 'Lectulandia' as its only source, if the book is not there, the bot won't find it; if the page goes down, the bot won't work (Unless the books has been searched and downloaded before and it's in the local Library).

+Because of the last point, this bot finds mostly ebooks in spanish.